c4arl0s/ProjectNoStoryboardOnlyXIB-ObjectiveC/README.md

 # ProjectNoStoryboardOnlyXIB-ObjectiveC
 ProjectNoStoryboardOnlyXIB-ObjectiveC

-# How does it look AppDelegate.h ?
+# How does AppDelegate.h look like?

 ``` objective-c
 //